ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 # Core Concept
 There are two fundamentally different data-types in ioBroker.
-So called **states**(`states`) and **objects**.
+So-called **states**(`states`) and **objects**.

 Objects represent rarely changing and larger data, like meta-data of your systems devices, configurations and additional files.
 Every Object has to have an attribute "type".
-See below for more information what object types are available and which mandatory attributes an object of a specific type needs.
+See below for more information about what object types are available and which mandatory attributes an object of a specific type needs.
 Functions like setObject, getObject, ... are provided to you by the adapter module.

 States represent often changing data in your system, like f.e. if a lamp is on or off, if a motion detector detected some motion, the temperature of your living room or if the button of a remote control is pressed.
-Contrary to objects states can be used to trigger actions and states can create history data.
-To work with states there are several functions in the adapter module like setState, getState and so on.
+Contrary to objects, states can be used to trigger actions and states can create history data.
+To work with states, there are several functions in the adapter module like `setState`, `getState` and so on.

 For every state there also has to exist a corresponding object with `type=state`.